-Figure 10.2: The color of the labels can be adjusted in two different ways.
+Figure 10.3: The color of the labels can be adjusted in two different ways.
 Either directly using the label button by right clicking the button, or by right clicking on the molecule or category of interest in the Project Tree.

-- For proteins and nucleic acids, each residue is labelled with the PDB name and number. - For ligands, each atom is labelled with the atom name as given in the input. - For cofactors and water, one label is added with the name of the molecule. - For atom groups including protein atoms, each protein residue is labelled with the PDB name and number. - For atom groups not including protein atoms, each atom is labelled with the atom name as given in the input.
+- For cofactors and water, one label is added with the name of the molecule. - For atom groups including protein atoms, each protein residue is labeled with the PDB name and number. - For atom groups not including protein atoms, each atom is labeled with the atom name as given in the input.